Alexandra Burke: 2005–2008: The X Factor

-Burke was joined in the grand final by Northern Irish teenager Eoghan Quigg and boyband JLS.
+Burke avoided the final showdown every week and was joined in the grand final by Northern Irish teenager Eoghan Quigg and 4-piece boyband JLS.
 The three finalists were required to sing three songs – a Christmas song, a duet with an established music artist, and the song from their favourite performance of the series.
 Her Christmas song was an adaptation of "Silent Night".
 She then sang "Listen" as a duet with Beyoncé (who later performed her UK number-one single "If I Were a Boy"), and after performing with the American singer she proclaimed: "I have achieved a dream".
 Her final song before the first-round voting result was "You Are So Beautiful".

-After the elimination of Quigg, Burke sang what was to become her debut single, a cover of a 1984 song by Leonard Cohen, Hallelujah, for the first time.
-Finally, with over eight million votes cast in total, Burke was revealed as the winner with 58% of the final vote.
+After the elimination of Quigg, Burke sang what was to become her debut single, a cover of a 1984 song by Leonard Cohen, "Hallelujah", for the first time.
+Finally, with over eight million votes cast in total, Burke was revealed as the winner of The X Factor 2008 with 58% of the final vote.
 She performed the single again alongside the other X Factor contestants, and at parts she was too moved to sing.
 The single went on to become the Christmas number one of 2008, holding the top spot for three weeks and selling one million copies.
 At this time there was also a campaign to take Jeff Buckley's cover of Hallelujah to the top of the Christmas chart to deny Burke the top spot.
 The campaign was fuelled by Jeff Buckley fans' dislike of The X Factor's commercialism and the song's arrangement, as well as a desire by this contingent to introduce younger music fans to Buckley's version.
 Burke herself was not enamoured of the choice of song, and dismissed the original by remarking "It just didn't do anything for me".
 As winner, Burke received a recording contract with record label Syco, which is co-owned by Sony Music Entertainment.
 The contract had a stated value of £1 million, of which £150,000 was a cash advance and the remainder allocated to recording and marketing costs.